 The Festival Marketplace will offer festivalgoers the opportunity to purchase the juried, handmade creations of the finest artists and craftspeople from the State of Maryland and the Delmarva Peninsula.
 It will include both deeply traditional crafts and more contemporary artistic expressions.

 Amused Studios is a home-based pottery studio specializing in ceramic mugs, coin banks, bottles, bowls, vases, and decorative art works by Robert Johnson and Sarah Halcott.
-Having won several awards for their Horse Hair and Saggar pots, Amused Studios creates earthy dramatic surfaces that draw the viewer in.
+They have won several awards for their dramatic black-and-white horsehair and red-mottled, saggar-fired pottery pieces.

-As a biologist and an artist, Megan Wikander combines her two passions by creating remarkable, ornate art pieces utilizing insects and fossils.
+As a biologist and an artist, Megan Wikander combines her two passions by creating remarkable mosaic art pieces utilizing insects and fossils.
 BugZen showcases the delicate beauty found in nature with framed insects, fossils, and gemstones.

 Cal’s Putterings (Princess Anne, MD)